driver1998/CoreAppMinGW/readme.md

 - CMake
 - C++/WinRT `cppwinrt.exe` in `$PATH`
-- A MinGW toolchain, LLVM/Clang 15 and GCC 12 from MSYS2 are tested.
+- Clang/LLVM MinGW toolchain, LLVM/Clang 17 from MSYS2 are tested.

 The best way to get a working toolchain is install the following in MSYS2:

 ```
 # CLANG64 Subsystem, with LLVM/Clang
 pacman -S mingw-w64-clang-x86_64-{toolchain,cppwinrt,cmake,ninja}

-# UCRT64 Subsystem, with GCC
-pacman -S mingw-w64-ucrt-x86_64-{toolchain,cppwinrt,cmake,ninja}
 ```

 With these, just build using CMake: